peterjc/thapbi-pict/docs/worked_example/pipeline.rst

 Conclusions
 -----------

 For the THAPBI Phyto-Threats project our datasets span multiple plates, but we want to set plate-specific minimum abundance threholds.
-With the current tool design, we must therefore run the ``prepare-reads`` stage at plate level, while running the reports at experiment level over multiple plates at once.
+That is taken care of as long as each plate is in its own directory.
+For example, you might have ``raw_data/plate_NNN/*.fastq.gz`` and run the pipeline with ``-i raw_data/``).

-This tension means we do not actually use the ``pipeline`` command as is.
+However, while you could run the pipeline command on all the data in one go, with access to a computer cluster it will likely be faster to run at least the (slowest)  ``prepare-reads`` stage on separate cluster nodes (e.g. one cluster job for each plate).